KatCote/CSChat/README.md

 `clist` - List of all clients is this session (online)

-`/help` - Show page with all commands
+`help` - Show page with all commands

 ## Developers